Senior Lecturer: Drama and Theatre and Senior Teaching Fellow

 1995 Flow Nightclub - a site-specific performance in a club.
 A commissioned event for the International Architecture Winter school .

 1992 The World's Edge.
-David directed this critically acclaimed multi-media site-specific piece, created in a derelict boiler house, commissioned by Tramway & Mayfest.
+A critically acclaimed multi-media site-specific piece, created in a derelict boiler house, commissioned by Tramway & Mayfest.

 Daniel Reeves is an internationally acclaimed video artist.
 He has received three Emmy Awards, has been a Guggenheim Fellow in Video Art and was a recipient of the prestigious Rockerfeller Inter-Cultural Film and Video Fellowship.

 1997 One with Everything.
-David plays a Buddhist monk and is the lead role in this comedy short for Channel 4.
-David plays all the characters in this 30-minute film.
+I play a Buddhist monk and the lead role in this comedy short for Channel 4, playing all the characters in this 30-minute film.
 Seen at the Berlin, Lisbon, Liverpool, San Francisco, Utrecht, London, Charlottesville, Washington and Rotterdam Film Festivals.

 1991 Jizo Response Created and performed a solo in Daniel Reeve's installation Jizo Garden in the gallery at the CCA (Glasgow)